nbulaj/proxy_fetcher/README.md

 ## Configuration

-To change open/read timeout for `cleanup!` and `connectable?` methods you need to change ProxyFetcher.config:
+To change open/read timeout for `cleanup!` and `connectable?` methods you need to change `ProxyFetcher.config`:

 ```ruby
 ProxyFetcher.configure do |config|